-- koa-ipfs-blog is the 'back end' web server running on the Raspberry Pi pictured above (Here is a version for the Raspberry Pi).
+- ipfs-web-server is the 'back end' web server running on the Raspberry Pi pictured above.
 It serves the content in a conventional way, but also syndicates it over the IPFS and Tor networks.

 - gatsby-ipfs-boilerplate is the 'front end' website template used to create this site.
 You can fork it to create your own website.
 It includes all the prerequisits for syndicating your site over the IPFS network.